• Skip to primary navigation

 Begin this country-style gravy recipe by cooking the meat and reserving the meat drippings (pan drippings) or melt butter in a cast iron skillet (or large skillet) over medium-high heat.

-bacon drippings in a glass measuring cup
+Overhead view of bacon grease in glass measuring cup on marble surface.

 While the fat is hot or the butter has completely melted, sprinkle the all-purpose flour evenly over the fat.